I. QUESTIONS ABOUT THE GLOBAL CITIZEN FESTIVAL

 How many free tickets will you be giving out to the Global Citizen Festival?

-We will give away 625 free double passes to the 2013 Global Citizen Festival in Melbourne.
-All people who win tickets must be registered Global Citizens and have accumulated at least 8 points from actions taken.
+The Global Poverty Project will give away 54,000 free tickets to the 2013 Global Citizen Festival.
+All people who win tickets must be registered Global Citizens and have accumulated at least 10 points from actions taken.

-When are draws for tickets to Global Citizen Festival?
+When are raffles for tickets to Global Citizen Festival?